15 amazing Rome landmarks & attractions to visit

 11. Castel Sant’Angelo National Museum

-If you visit one museum in Rome, you’ll probably want to pick this one.
+If you visit one museum in Rome, I recommend that you pick this one.
 The impressive arrival route passing Bernini’s angels gives a hint of what’s to come.

 Castel Sant’Angelo

 Inside you’ll find quite a mixture of things to see – from prison cells to memorably decorated papal apartments.
-Be sure to grab a drink at the rooftop café before you leave for stunning views.
+I’d recommend grabbing a drink at the rooftop café before you leave for stunning views.

 Good to know: The Castel Sant’Angelo was used as a key setting in Dan Brown’s Angels & Demons.
 You’ll probably recognise it in the film as the Chapel of Illuminati, as well as the Passetto di Borgo.